SAP/sap-btp-service-operator/README.md

 - In the `metadata`, you can customize only its labels and annotations.
 - You can customize `stringData` or utilize one of the available formatting options as detailed in the [Formats of Service Binding Secrets](#formats-of-service-binding-secrets) section.
+  IF you do not customize `stringData` and do not specify

-**Important**:  If you customize `stringData`, your customization takes precedence over the pre-defined formats (if you parallely provided one of them).
+**Important**:  If you customize `stringData`, your customization takes precedence over the pre-defined formats (if you parallelly provided one of them).

 Example of using both the pre-defined formats and customization of the Metadata section: